 To avoid the QuickTime error, Apple's QuickTime player needs to be installed on your computer.
 This is also true for Sony Vegas to work properly.
 It's a requirement and applies to several versions of Vegas's video editing software such as the Vegas Pro 13 version and all other versions before it.
 When Vegas Pro 14 was released, installing QuickTime was no longer a requirement.
 You should find out what version of the Sony Vegas you are using and if it requires installing QuickTime to function correctly.

 However, Apple stopped supporting QuickTime in Windows 8.1 and 10.
-But, if your version of Sony Vegas still requires QuickTime player to be installed on your computer, then the trick is to install the QuickTime 7.6 on your computer, and not the latest version.
+But, if your version of Sony Vegas still requires a QuickTime player to be installed on your computer, then the trick is to install the QuickTime 7.6 on your computer and not the latest version.

 Another solution to Sony Vegas's crashing problem is to remove all unwanted media from your Project Media Window to free up resources.
 More resources mean your projects can load much easier.